jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 35 Notification of eligibility to receive provisional catch history
 (1) The chief executive shall, as soon as practicable after the publication of a notice under section 18 declaring any stock to be subject to the quota management system,—
   (a) decide whether, in the chief executive's opinion, a person is eligible to be allocated provisional catch history in accordance with this Act; and
-  (b) if the person is eligible to be allocated provisional catch history, determine whether, in the chief executive's opinion, the person is eligible to be allocated quota under section 47 because,—
+  (b) if the person is eligible to be allocated provisional catch history, determine whether, in the chief executive’s opinion, the person is eligible to be allocated quota under section 47 because—
-    (i) in the case of a stock that was a controlled fishery as at the date of the publication of the notice declaring the stock to be subject to the quota management system, the person was a holder of both a controlled fishery licence for that stock and a current fishing permit; or
-    (ii) in any other case,—
-      (A) the person was a holder of a fishing permit as at the date of the publication of the notice declaring the stock to be subject to the quota management system; and
+    (i) the person was a holder of a fishing permit as at the date of the publication of the notice declaring the stock to be subject to the quota management system; and
-      (B) the person is not an overseas person or, if an overseas person, either has obtained consent under the overseas investment fishing provisions to acquire provisional catch history or quota or is exempt from the requirement for that consent; and
+    (ii) the person is not an overseas person or, if an overseas person, either has obtained consent under the overseas investment fishing provisions to acquire provisional catch history or quota or is exempt from the requirement for that consent; and
   (c) if section 33(a)﻿(i) applies, determine both the relevant period of 12 consecutive months that is to be the person's qualifying year and the quantum of the person's eligible catch during that period; and
   (d) if paragraph (a)﻿(ii) or paragraph (b) or paragraph (c) of section 33 applies, decide the period of 12 consecutive months within the qualifying years which the chief executive will nominate for the purpose of calculating the person's provisional catch history (which period is to maximise the person's eligible catch) and the quantum of the person's eligible catch during that period.
 (2) The chief executive shall, as soon as practicable after deciding or determining the matters referred to in subsection (1), notify in writing every person whom the chief executive considers to be eligible for provisional catch history of the following matters: